knoxite/website/content/docs/guide/content.md

   backend failures.
 - `-x, --excludes` lets you choose to exclude files and folders from the snapshot.
+- `--pedantic` will exit knoxite after the first erroneous operation on a file/folder.

 Run `snapshot store --help` for further information or see the guide
 sections: [Compression](#compression), [Encryption](#encryption) and